CamJam-EduKit/EduKit3/GPIOZero/worksheet.md

     from time import sleep
     ```

-1. Define robot as an instance of the CamJamKitRobot Class (note there is no need to define the pins used as this is fixed):
+1. Below this define robot as an instance of the CamJamKitRobot Class (note there is no need to define the pins used as this is fixed):

     ```python
     robot = CamJamKitRobot()